 An application can have only one snippet on a given site at a time.

-Snippets are not intended to interact directly with Square APIs.
+Snippets aren't intended to interact directly with Square APIs.
 To integrate with orders, customers, or other Square features, your application can call Square APIs and then call

 UpsertSnippetto update the snippet as needed.

 If your application sends a high number of calls to Square APIs in a short period of time, you should make sure to handle potential rate limiting errors.
 For more information, see RATE_LIMIT_ERROR.